asyncapi/community/BOUNTY_PROGRAM.md

 Bounty Program Participants are prioritized in the following order:

-1. AsyncAPI maintainers (from any repository)
+1. AsyncAPI Maintainers (from any repository)

-2. Regular contributors (GitHub users who have three or more Pull Requests merged throughout the AsyncAPI GitHub organization)
+2. Regular contributors (GitHub users who have three or more Pull Requests merged throughout the AsyncAPI GitHub Organization)

 3. Other (if a GitHub user doesn't fall under the above, the maintainer can determine the criteria i. e. regular volunteers, etc)